Presidential Studies Quarterly

 Presidential Studies Quarterly is a quarterly peer-reviewed political science journal dedicated to the scholarly study of the presidency of the United States.
 It was established in 1971 as Center House Bulletin, obtaining its current name in 1974.
 It is published by Wiley-Blackwell on behalf of the Center for the Study of the Presidency and Congress.
-The editor-in-chief is George C. Edwards III (Texas A&M University).
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 0.908, ranking it 104th out of 169 journals in the category "Political Science".
+The editor-in-chief is Professor Douglas L. Kriner (Cornell University).
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.1, ranking it 176th out of 318 journals in the category "Political Science".